-If the battery is not connected or the voltage is low, the statement "Low Battery" will be added to the above statements.
-You may also see a statement "Archive Busy" if another client is busy receiving archive data.
-In this case, refrain from activating the applet, instead keep clicking the Update button and make sure "Activation" is set to "Status/RTC/Alarm" until the "Archive Busy" statement is no longer displayed.
+If the battery is not connected or the voltage is low, the statement "Check Battery" will display.
+You may also see a message "Archive Busy" if another client is busy retrieving archive data.
+Clicking the "Update" button will clear "Archive Busy".

+E) Alarm Setup

-E) Alarm Setup: There are two alarms which can be assigned to temperature and humidity (one alarm to each variable).
+There are two alarms which can be assigned to temperature and humidity (one alarm to each variable).
 Selection of Temperature (T) or Humidity (H) and Above Setpoint (High) or Below Setpoint (Low).